skywalk1411/kirkaioAlgoPriceList/README.md

 Requirements:
 - Nodejs
 - mySQL
-- a mySQL username created with permission to write in a database name of your chosing.
+- a mySQL username created with permission to write/* in a database name of your chosing.

 Steps: